 - Familial or close personal relationships between procurement staff and subcontractors - Procurement staff having a direct financial interest in a bidder or subcontractor - Procurements made where staff have an employment link to the subcontractor

-2. Hiring Members of the Same Family or Persons Known to You
+2. Hiring Members of the Same Family

 Such hiring may be a conflict and is addressed separately in the policy by this name in the Code.

 3. Second Jobs